SAP/openui5-docs/docs/Sorting,_Grouping,_and_Filtering_for_List_Binding_ec79a5d.md

 });
 ```

-As you can see, `getCounty` generates the group caption, which in this case is the county of the current companies. `getGroupHeader` serves as a group header factory function.
+As you can see, `getCounty` generates the key for a division into groups as well as a group caption, which in this case is the county of the current companies. `getGroupHeader` serves as a group header factory function.
 After sorting and grouping, the company list looks like this:

  ![](loiocdd09735362d4227809f3028201a1bba_LowRes.png)